Firefighters slow growth of California blaze near Yosemite - NewsBreak

 Firefighters slow growth of California blaze near Yosemite

-JERSEYDALE, Calif. — (AP) — Firefighters significantly slowed the spread of a huge wildfire burning in forest near Yosemite National Park, where thousands of residents of mountain communities were still under evacuation orders Monday and smoke was spreading for hundreds of miles around.
+Firefighters significantly slowed the spread of a smoky wildfire churning through forest near Yosemite National Park that has thousands of residents of remote mountain communities still under evacuation orders on Monday.

 Crews “made good headway” against the Oak Fire, according to a Sunday night incident report by the California Department of Forestry and Fire Protection, or Cal Fire.
 “Fire activity was not as extreme as it has been in previous days.”

-By Monday morning, the blaze had consumed more than 26 square miles (67 square kilometers) of forest land, with 10% containment, Cal Fire said.
+By Sunday night the blaze had consumed more than 24 square miles (63 square km) of forest land, with no containment, Cal Fire said.
 The cause was under investigation.

 Light winds blew embers ahead into tree branches “and because it’s so dry, it’s easy for the spot fires to get established and that’s what fuels the growth,” said Cal Fire spokesperson Natasha Fouts.